 Engaging and supporting fathers in Southwark

-Family Early Help (FEH) Parenting Team have delivered our Father’s group work programme since 2017, with 80 fathers having completed within the 10 groups that have run to date.
-90% of referrals have been received from social workers, however we've already developed strong links to deliver further groups in partnership with our Children’s Centres during the Autumn term 2022 (read the Parenting Programme Schedule for more information on the programme (PDF, 646kb)).
+Family Early Help (FEH) Parenting Team has delivered our Father’s group work programme since 2017, with 80 fathers having completed within the 10 groups that have run to date.
+90% of referrals have been received from social workers, however, we've already developed strong links to deliver further groups in partnership with our Children’s Centres during the Autumn term 2022 (read the Parenting Programme Schedule for more information on the programme (PDF, 646kb)).

 The aims of the Father’s Group

-- changing parenting strategies to be more child centred
+- changing parenting strategies to be more child-centred

 - increasing awareness of child development and age appropriate expectations